Information criteria for non-normalized models: Simulation results

-Tables~\ref{tab_GGM1}--\ref{tab_GGM3} present the 95\% confidence intervals of selection probabilities of each edge for $N=100$, $N=200$ and $N=1000$, respectively.
+Tables~\ref{tab_GGM1}--\ref{tab_GGM3} present the detection probabilities of each edge for $N=100$, $N=200$ and $N=1000$, respectively.
 For all criteria, the edges in $G_3$, namely $(1,2)$ and $(2,3)$, are selected more frequently than the edge absent in $G_3$, namely $(1,3)$, especially when $N$ is large.
 Furthermore, the frequency of selecting the edge $(1,2)$ increases with the magnitude of $\sigma^{12}$.
 SMIC attains almost the same performance with AIC, which is consistent with the fact that the score matching estimator coincides with the MLE for Gaussian models \citep{SM}.
-On the other hand, the performance of NCIC is a little worse than SMIC and AIC, which is reasonable because NCE has less estimation accuracy than MLE.
+On the other hand, the performance of NCIC is a little worse than SMIC and AIC, which is reasonable because NCE has larger asymptotic variance than MLE \citep{Uehara}.